 - a.
-Senior year only - b.
-Junior year only - c.
-One (1) semester in either freshman, sophomore or junior year with the remaining semester taught in either junior or senior year - d.
-1⁄4 Carnegie Unit per year beginning with the freshman year
+One (1) Carnegie unit Senior year only - b.
+One (1) Carnegie unit Junior year only - c.
+One-half (1⁄2) Carnegie unit in either freshman, sophomore, or junior year with the remaining one- half (1⁄2) Carnegie unit taught in either junior or senior year - d.
+One-fourth (1⁄4) Carnegie unit per year beginning with the freshman year